-Supplier delimitation entails reviewing suppliers’ suitability to meet relevant procurement requirements.
+Supplier limitation entails reviewing suppliers’ suitability to meet relevant procurement requirements.
 Where there are many potential candidates, these will need to be shortlisted for the subsequent supplier evaluation.
-Shortlisted suppliers may be classified according to various criteria, such as the value of the procured items, delivery frequency, price level, risk potential, distance, qualification level and so on (cf. Large 2006, p.
+Shortlisted suppliers may be classified according to various criteria, such as the value of the procured items, delivery frequency, price level, risk potential, distance, qualification level and so on (Large 2006, p.
 225f.; Heß 2008, p.
 261).
-In a subsequent step, the shortlist can then be whittled down based on knockout criteria (price, delivery time, services etc.) in order to eliminate any suppliers that do not satisfy the minimum requirements.
+In a subsequent step, the shortlist can then be whittled down based on knockout criteria (price, delivery time, service etc.) in order to eliminate any suppliers that do not satisfy the minimum requirements.